Carl Sandburg High School: History

 The first time Carl Sandburg visited Carl Sandburg High School in his home state of Illinois he was mistaken for a homeless man off the street and promptly ordered to leave the premises.
 School officials quickly learned their mistake.
 Sandburg, it is said, was gracious and extremely considerate through the whole thing.
 When Carl Sandburg died in 1967, the school's choir performed at the official memorial tribute, held at the Chicago Public Library.

 Academics

 In 2005, Sandburg had an average composite ACT score of 22.3 and graduated 98.1% of its senior class.
 The average class size is 19.2.
 Sandburg has made Adequate Yearly Progress on the Prairie State Achievements Examination, a state test part of the No Child Left Behind Act.
 Additionally, it has scored a 90.3 on the State Test Performance Index.

-Sandburg has been named one of Newsweek's top 1,000 schools on several occasions.
+Sandburg has been named one of Newsweeks top 1,000 schools on several occasions.